Going Global: No passport required

 As you seek funding for your global engagement, there are many options:

-Apply for a Fulbright.
 The Fulbright US Scholar Program sends 800 scholars and professionals each year to over 140 countries, where they lecture or conduct research in a wide variety of academic and professional fields.
 More than 60 BU faculty have received this prestigious award.

-Apply for a BU-only faculty exchange program.
 Boston University offers several exchange program opportunities for faculty.
 Each year, these short-term opportunities allow a limited number of BU scholars to conduct research and work with colleagues at overseas partner institutions in China, France, and Italy.
 Faculty at these partner institutions apply to travel to Boston to team up with colleagues here at BU.

 Leverage BU's overseas sites